 software development disputes

-What is a Software Development Agreement?
+What are Software Development Agreements?

 by